MKspencer88/Bandit/README.md

 # What I Learned

-This level taughe me how Linux interprets command-line arguments and how to safely handle files with misleading or special names.
-It reinforced the importance of understanding how the shall parses options versus literal filenames.
-A small detial that has big implications in real security and system administration work.
+This level taught me how Linux interprets command-line arguments and how to safely handle files with misleading or special names.
+It reinforced the importance of understanding how the shell parses options versus literal filenames.
+A small detail that has big implications in real security and system administration work.

-Level 2 --> Level 3
+# Level 2 --> Level 3

 The password is stored in a file called --spaces in this filename--.